LibrariesHacked/librarieshacked-web-content/articles/cilipopendata.md

 ## Hack events

-Hacks are creating solutions though a spirit of exploration, trying things out, and
+Hacks are creating solutions though exploration, trying things out, and

 Hacks make sense in public libraries for many reasons.
-There are the obvious ones:

-- Hacks are most commonly held
+- The basic practicality of community hacks is that they require a public space (or paid-for private space) that has WiFi, desks and power sockets.
+The Library.
+-
+-

 Despite not currentl held in public libraries, look around the Internet and you can find hacks where people engage with library services and data to fill holes in existing library provision.
 But these currently rely on either taking badly formatted data (like a PDF), or building systems using web automation scripts.
 There are scripts to automatically renew library loans, library membership apps that combine all your library accounts (university/public) into a single portal, adn much more.
 But that creativity could be happening directly in the library.
 As well as that libraries have the community focus to get more people involved.
 Traditional hack events have tended to focus on developers.